imranhakimi754/Sales2019/README.md

 Data Access

-The dataset (sales2019.bak) is not included in this repository due to file format restrictions.
-DM me if you need access to the data.
+The dataset is not included in this repository due to file format restrictions.